History

 HISTORY

-Through the history of the UIC campus there has been a need for Latinos to voice areas of concern.
+Our committee’s journey traces back to the roots of the UIC campus, where a collective need for Latinos to voice concerns became evident.
 In 1978 the Association of Latino Workers was one of the several groups meeting to address issues of importance to Latinos.
-In 1982 the Vice Chancellor for Academic Affairs appointed several members of these groups along with concerned faculty and staff to a short-lived task force, the Committee on Hispanic Education (CHE).
-Seeing a need for continued representation, CHE and other Latino organizations eventually united to form the Latino Committee on University Affairs, a volunteer organization that continues today.
+In 1982, the Vice Chancellor for Academic Affairs appointed the Committee on Hispanic Education (CHE), bringing together members from various groups, concerned faculty, and staff.
+While CHE had a short-lived existence, it paved the way for a more enduring initiative.
+Recognizing the continuous need for representation, CHE and other Latino organizations united to form the Latino Committee on University Affairs.
+This volunteer-led committee aimed to foster collaboration across campus departments, focusing on the evolving needs of Latinos.
 In the fall of 1987 the chancellor officially appointed a campus committee to assess the status of Latinos at the University.
-This committee became known as the Chancellor’s Committee on the Status of Latinos.
+This committee became known as the Chancellor’s Committee on the Status of Latinos (CCSL).